Characters: Lady and the Tramp

 - Old Dog: Scratchy and Sparky are the eldest dogs in the gang.

-- Puppy Love: Lampshaded by Ruby to have a "bad case" of it.
-Towards Scamp.
+- Puppy Love: Lampshaded by Ruby to have a "bad case" of it towards Scamp.
+The pup is visibly uncomfortable.

 - Ragtag Bunch of Misfits: A dog version.

-- Trademark Favorite Food: Francois like to really rip apart chicken skin.
+- Trademark Favorite Food: Francois likes to really rip apart chicken skin.

 - The Voiceless: Scratchy is the most silent of the Gang.